jboss-developer/jboss-eap-quickstarts/spring-kitchensink-matrixvariables/README.md

 Technologies: JSP, JPA, JSON, Spring, JUnit
 Summary: The `spring-kitchensink-matrixvariables` quickstart showcases Spring 4.x's support for **Matrix Variables** in URLs that was introduced in Spring 3.2.
 Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

 This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 and Spring in Red Hat JBoss Enterprise Application Platform 6.1 or later.
+It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 7 and Spring in Red Hat JBoss Enterprise Application Platform 7 or later.

-This project is setup to allow you to create a compliant Java EE 6 application using JSP, JPA 2.0 and Spring 4.x.
+This project is setup to allow you to create a compliant Java EE 7 application using JSP, JPA and Spring 4.x.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java:

 * This module showcases Spring 4.x's support for **Matrix Variables** in urls introduced in Spring 3.2.